-The Tulane Financial Aid Office will often attempt to automatically adjust a student's Satisfactory Academic Progress status when grades are changed or finally reported, however re-evaluation adjustments may not always occur automatically and therefore students should make a special request to the Tulane Financial Aid Office for a re-evaluation of their SAP when there is a change or submission of grades.
+The Tulane Financial Aid Office will NOT automatically adjust a student's Satisfactory Academic Progress status when grades are changed or finally reported, but rather ONLY upon request from the student.
 In such cases, grades must be reflected on Tulane's student records system prior to a review of a student's status.
 For any grade change (for example, a prior grade of "I" incomplete or "XX" ungraded that has now been assigned a traditional letter grade), a student is responsible for notifying the Tulane Financial Aid Office of such a change and requesting a review of their Satisfactory Academic Progress evaluation.
-Note that such a review is not considered an appeal, and may not always result in eligibility for federal student aid (for example, if a processing deadline has passed).
+Note that such a review is not considered an appeal, and may not result in eligibility for federal student aid (for example, if a processing deadline has passed).

--Three SAP Standards
+Three SAP Standards